briandasalinas/World-Weather-Analysis/README.md

 # World-Weather-Analysis

+## Purpose
 We created an app for users to plan their vacations with more ease.
-User will be able to choose the tempetures they want to visit and create trips with numerous stops.
+User will be able to choose the temperatures they want to visit and create trips with numerous stops.
+The app will output the best resutls based on the users' input.